west papua

 Members of the TPN-PB kill 18 people working on the controversial trans-Papua mega highway, which is seeking to open up a 4,300km development corridor across Papua.
 In response, there is an escalation in violence between the Indonesian military and the TPN-PB.

 Further protests break out across Papua after policemen in Java reportedly call a group of Papuan students racist names, including ‘monkey’.
 At least 43 people are killed, according to Human Rights Watch, including one soldier, and 6,000 troops are deployed to quell the violence.
+It is described as the largest pro-independence demonstration in a generation.

 The United Liberation Movement for West Papua (ULMWP) announces that it has set up a government-in-waiting to start working towards independence.